 Here are a few things that can help prevent insulin resistance, as told to MyDomaine by Brawner:

 Eating balanced meals that contain protein, healthy fat, and vegetable-based carbohydrates and fiber.
 Eating a breakfast full of protein and healthy fat is a great way to promote a healthy blood sugar level throughout the day.
 Don't be afraid of fat.
-Healthy fats provide a sustainable form of energy instead of the roller coaster that energy that sugar provides, and it also helps you stay fuller longer.
+Healthy fats provide a sustainable form of energy instead of the roller coaster that sugar provides, and it also helps you stay fuller longer.

 Minimizing sugar consumption.
 Sugar is hidden in dressings, soups, sauces, condiments, bars, and broths—and it's up to you to check ingredients and keep your sugar consumption under control.

 Exercising regularly.
 Physical activity prevents insulin resistance because your body burns glycogen (a form of glucose) stored in muscles, and then it replenishes the muscles with glucose from the bloodstream during physical activity.
 Decreasing the amount of sugar in your diet and exercising consistently are two of the most helpful ways to increase insulin sensitivity.

 Eating Nonorganic Animal Products